flamedfury/flamedfury.com/src/posts/2023/2023-03-27-diablo-iv-beta-linux.md

 #### Game info
 Download custom cover art from [SteamGridDB](https://www.steamgriddb.com/search/grids?term=Diablo+Iv).

-{% imagePlaceholder "./src/assets/images/posts/2023-03-27-diablo-iv-character-select.png", "The character select screen in the game Diablo IV", "Chose your character" %}
+{% eleventyImage "./src/assets/images/posts/2023/2023-03-27-diablo-iv-character-select.png", "The character select screen in the game Diablo IV", "Chose your character" %}

-{% imagePlaceholder "./src/assets/images/posts/2023-03-27-diablo-iv-gameplay.png", "A screenshot of Diablo IV gameplay", "Clearing the first dungeon" %}
+{% eleventyImage "./src/assets/images/posts/2023/2023-03-27-diablo-iv-gameplay.png", "A screenshot of Diablo IV gameplay", "Clearing the first dungeon" %}

-{% imagePlaceholder "./src/assets/images/posts/2023-03-27-diablo-iv-boss-fight.png", "A screenshot of Diablo IV gameplay, fighting the first boss", "First boss fight" %}
+{% eleventyImage "./src/assets/images/posts/2023/2023-03-27-diablo-iv-boss-fight.png", "A screenshot of Diablo IV gameplay, fighting the first boss", "First boss fight" %}

-{% imagePlaceholder "./src/assets/images/posts/2023-03-27-diablo-iv-cut-scene.png", "A cut scene from the game Diablo IV", "Cut scenes play perfectly" %}
+{% eleventyImage "./src/assets/images/posts/2023/2023-03-27-diablo-iv-cut-scene.png", "A cut scene from the game Diablo IV", "Cut scenes play perfectly" %}

 You should be good to go to slay the demons of hell.